EVEREST | Nepal

 Will I be sharing a tent?

-No, for the majority of the climb you are not sharing a tent.
-We stay at the famous “Yak and Yeti” hotel in Kathmandu and in the finest teahouses while trekking to base camp.
-While at Everest base camp you will have your own tent to spread your gear out and call home.
-There will be times on the mountain where you will need to share a tent with another climber to reduce the number of dangerous loads the Sherpa need to carry through the treacherous Khumbu Ice fall.
+No, for the majority of the climb, you are not sharing a tent.
+During your stay at Everest Base Camp, you will have your own tent to spread your gear out and call home.
+There will be times on the upper mountain where you will need to share a tent with another climber to reduce the number of dangerous loads the Sherpa needs to carry through the treacherous Khumbu Icefall.
 It’s also a lot warmer and safer when you can keep an eye on each other.

 What about phones & wifi?